Pukujan/recap-extractor/projectplan/doc.md

 The queue controls execution.
 The folder is the product.
 The manifests make it trustworthy.
-The evals keep it from drifting.
+The tests/evals keep it from drifting.
 ```

 </details>